Adding routes middlewares

 }

-Here is an example of a custom middlewares
+Here is an example of a custom middlewares handler that renders the error page component and

 log a the error before returning it: